-- Yarding Methods (14 CCR 914.2 & 914.6):\THP Item #16 describes the yarding methods to be employed during harvest operations.
+• Yarding Methods (14 CCR 914.2 & 914.6): THP Item #16 describes the yarding methods to be employed during harvest operations.
 The THP proposes ground-based tractor operations.
-These include some exception skid trails (trails on slopes over 65% in Moderate EHR) which are on slopes above a watercourse but outside of the WLPZ.
-These areas have waterbarring requirements to prevent and reduce the concentration, flow, and erosion of water down trails.
-A waterbar is required to be laced prior to a watercourse where they are crossed to hydrologically disconnect the trail or road from the watercourse.
-THP Item #19-22 describes proposed timber operations on slopes greater than 65%.
-Skid trails in these areas have been evaluated by the RPF and were determined to be intact, stable, in good condition, and require little to no grading for reuse.
-Skid trails in these areas shall be waterbarred to their EHR standards, and where the High EHR area has some WLPZ and exception (over 50% slopes) trails, those shall be waterbarred to Extreme EHR standards.
-This is equal to or greater protection than the standard rule.
+Existing skid trails exist throughout the THP, however new trails may be used in some of the flatter portions of the THP where old trails may be indistinguishable.
+After operations, skid trails will follow waterbarring requirements for Moderate EHR to prevent and reduce the concentration, flow, and erosion of water down trails.
+A waterbar is required to be placed prior to a watercourse where they are crossed to hydrologically disconnect the trail or road from the watercourse.
 The reuse of these skid trails and reinstallation/addition of drainage facilities is expected to keep sedimentation to a level less than significant.
 The majority of the THP has gentle slopes with existing skid trails that required little construction.
-The THP proposes to use some short segments of WLPZ trails above Salal Creek.
-There is a steep section of this Class II watercourse, and the WLPZ was flagged high to incorporate the steeper sections.
-There are some skid trails that come from the gentle ridge and dip into the upper portion of this area.
-Some of these trails are flagged and mapped for use.
-All of these trails are in good condition and stop before or near the break in slope.
-This is the only access to this steep area, and the intention is that the logs downslope will have to be long-lined up hill to the trail to prevent heavy-equipment from operating on these steep slopes.
-Any trees that cannot be pulled uphill will be left in the unit.
-There are three tractor crossings on skid trails proposed for use that are within a WLPZ.
-All 3 of the crossings are for Class III crossings located within the WLPZ of a Class II.
+There are two tractor crossings on skid trails proposed for use that are within a WLPZ.
+Both of the crossings are for Class III watercourses located within the WLPZ of a Class II or wet area.
 These crossings are in good condition and most of the way dipped out.
-Use of skid trails and tractor crossings will improve current drainage issues by waterbarring and putting crossings back to natural stream grade with laid back banks and slash-packed banks and erosion control. - Unstable Features: There are no operations proposed on unstable features as the identified features are located within the WLPZ, outside of any in-lieu operations.
-The WLPZ flagging wraps around the top of features (active scarp) by 25'.
+Use of skid trails and tractor crossings will improve current drainage issues by waterbarring and putting crossings back to natural stream grade with laid back banks, slash-packed banks and erosion control.

+• Unstable Features: There are no operations proposed on unstable features as the identified features are located within the WLPZ or within "Do Not Cut" flagging.
+The flagging wraps around the top of features (active scarp) by 25'.
 While marking timber in the WLPZ, all of these mapped areas (which were already identified by the RPF) were completely avoided, and no trees were marked.
 When the LTO harvests the WLPZ, they will stay out of the WLPZ buffer with heavy-equipment and only cut trees that are marked for harvest.
-The LTO may also use the proposed and mapped inlieu trails to gain some access to the WLPZ, but none of these proposed trails are within unstable areas.
+Inner gorge slopes near the THP are not included in the THP boundary.

-- Soil Stabilization Measures (14 CCR 923.5 & 916.7): THP Item #18 includes soil stabilization measures for logging roads, tractor roads, and WLPZs/ELZs/EEZs, with specific requirements for Anadromous Species Protection special road use and maintenance provisions will be applied to wet weather conditions during the non-winter period; self-maintaining drainage features, such as rolling dips and out-sloping, will be used in appropriate places.
-Covering bare mineral soil disturbed through operations prior to winter storms prevents fine sediment from washing off-site and reaching a higher order stream. - Winter Period Operating Plan (14 CCR 914.7): THP Item #23 includes numerous provisions that are proposed to minimize the mobilization of sediment during the winter period.
-This THP includes the following measures: - -No ground-based equipment operations during saturated soil conditions. - -No log hauling during saturated soil conditions. - -No watercourse crossing installation or proposed road construction during the Winter Period. - -No site preparation activities during the Winter Period. - -No Temporary road usage - -No WLPZ skid trail usage
+• Soil Stabilization Measures (14 CCR 923.5 & 916.7): THP Item #18 includes soil stabilization measures for logging roads, tractor roads, and WLPZs/ELZs/EEZs, with specific requirements for Anadromous Species Protection special road use and maintenance provisions will be applied to wet weather conditions during the non-winter period; self-maintaining drainage features, such as rolling dips and out-sloping, will be used in appropriate places.
+Covering bare mineral soil disturbed through operations prior to winter storms prevents fine sediment from washing off-site and reaching a higher order stream.

+• Winter Period Operating Plan (14 CCR 914.7):THP Item #23 includes numerous provisions that are proposed to minimize the mobilization of sediment during the winter period.
+This THP includes the following measures:

+-No ground-based equipment operations during saturated soil conditions.

+-No log hauling during saturated soil conditions.

+-No watercourse crossing installation or proposed road construction during the Winter Period.

+-No site preparation activities during the Winter Period.